Jazz School: Chord Voicings: Minor 7, add 9

-A logical and musical next step is to revoice the right hand to put “the 7” at the bottom, an important skill that serves at least two purposes:
+A logical and musical next step is to revoice the right hand to put “the 7” on the bottom, an important skill that serves at least two purposes:

-• In order to place the notes in a pleasing register (not too low where it can sound muddy and not too high where it can sound thin).
+• To place the notes in a pleasing register (not too low where it can sound muddy and not too high where it can sound thin).

-• In order to smoothly connect with neighboring chords by voice-leading (lots more on this is subsequent lessons on Jazz chord progressions).
+• To smoothly connect with neighboring chords by voice-leading (lots more on this is subsequent lessons).

 Homework